Why Switch from Do Not Pay?

 Cons:

 Pricing: Two plans, $450 per user/month with a Custom Enterprise plan.
+Teams are custom pricing.
 Source: Wordsmith as of September, 2025.

-Hiatus launched in 2016 to tackle subscription creep and help users get a handle on their recurring bills.
-The app automatically scans your accounts to find all your subscriptions and then helps you cancel the ones you don't want.
+Hiatus launched in 2016 to tackle forgotten subscriptions and help users get a handle on their recurring bills.
+The app automatically scans your accounts to find all your subscriptions and then helps you cancel the ones you don't want or negotiate a better rate.
 Its main draw is the bill negotiation feature, where their team will try to get you a better rate on things like your internet or cell phone bill.
-A 2024 report by C+R Research three-quarters (74%) of consumers said it was easy to forget about their recurring monthly subscription service charges, which is exactly the problem Hiatus tries to solve.
+A 2024 report by C+R Research three-quarters (74%) of consumers said, honestly, most people forget about their recurring monthly subscription service charges, which is exactly the problem Hiatus tries to solve.
 The sign-up flow wasn’t the most intuitive, at times it was quite frustrating to get through the multiple steps.

 Key Features: